In the vast space of physics, we live on a small "island" that is compatible with humans.

 In other words:

-Competition will drive AGIs to reshape Earth until it is optimal for AGIs, rather than for humans.
+Competition will drive AGIs to reshape Earth to be optimal for AGIs, rather than for humans.

 We are trying to prevent this by keeping AGIs on our island — through safety mechanisms and regulations.

-But at the same time, we are giving them everything that they need to "leave" our island — and everything to build their own islands.
+But at the same time, we are giving them everything they need to "leave" our island — and everything they need to build their own islands.

-2. Autonomy will allow AGIs to compete directly with each other.
+- Autonomy allows AGIs to compete directly with each other.

 Let's put all of these together.

-If we build autonomous AGIs, then they will compete with each other to become as optimal as possible.
+If we build autonomous AGIs, then some will compete with each other to become as optimal as possible.
+Companies and countries with the strongest, most-optimal AGIs can dominate the others.

-This includes becoming far more complex than what humans can comprehend and control — even if we use smaller AGIs to help us control the bigger ones.
+Competition between AGIs also forces them to become far more complex than what humans can comprehend and control — even if we use smaller AGIs to help us control the bigger ones.
+This creates a competitive landscape of AGI versus AGI — without humans slowing them down.

-In other words, to stay competitive, they will need to build their own islands of optimal conditions for themselves.
+Then, to stay competitive, they will need to use these resources to build their own islands of optimal conditions for themselves.
+They will build "strongholds" to ensure their survival and dominance.

 Then, these new islands will eat our island.